 Affiliate link ad of a resistor kit that I think looks good.

 Always keep in mind that while passing current, resistors get hot.
 The recommended maximum wattage rating of most resistors is 1/4W, but it is still recommended to stay below 1/8W as much as possible.
 Calculating the wattage (P for power) in watts, of any component, involves taking the voltage (in volts) across it and multiplying that by the current (I) (in amps) flowing through it.
 P = VI

 Usually schematic diagrams will show a safe resistor value to use.
-Review simple schematic diagrams often as part of the learning electronics process.

 - I = V/R (current equals voltage divided by resistance).
 Ohms law formula for current from a certain voltage and resistance.

 - Current has a linear relationship (straight line on a graph) with resistance for a given voltage.
 Assuming that the voltage stays the same.
 Using half the resistance will double the current.
 Twice the resistance will result in half the current.

 The relationship between voltage, resistance and current is known as Ohms law.
 Here are the 3 main Ohms law formulas.

 - The three uneven length lines on the right side of the resistor indicates 0V ground (negative side of a DC supply).